OSVVM/OSVVM-Scripts/README.rst

 - LinkCurrentLibraries
    - If you use ``cd``, then use LinkCurrentLibraries immediately after to map all libraries in the current directory
-- RemoveAllLibraries
-   - Delete all of the working libraries.
 - SetLibraryDirectory [LibraryDirectory]
    - Set the directory in which the libraries will be created.
      If ``LibraryDirectory`` is not specified, the current directory is used.
      By default, libraries are created in ``<LibraryDirectory>/VHDL_LIBS/<tool version>/``.
 - GetLibraryDirectory
    - Get the Library Directory.
+- RemoveLibrary LibraryName [<path>]
+   - Remove the named library.
+     Path is only used to find and delete libraries that have not been mapped in OSVVM.
+- RemoveLibraryDirectory [<path>]
+   - Remove the Library specified in path.
+     If path is not specified, use the current LibraryDirectory as defined by SetLibraryDirectory
+- RemoveAllLibraries
+   - Call RemoveLibraryDirectory on all library directories known to OSVVM.
-- analyze [<path>/]<name>
+- analyze [<path>/]<name> [options]
    - Analyze (aka compile) the design into the active library.
-     Name must be a file with an extension that is either *.vhd or *.vhdl.
+     Name must be a file with an extension that is *.vhd or *.vhdl for vhdl, *.v for verilog, or *.sv for SystemVerilog.
-- simulate <test-name>
+- simulate <TestName> [options]
    - Simulate (aka elaborate + run) the design using the active library.
+   - TestName is a library unit (entity or configuration)
+   - options may be one or more options to the simulator or see generic.
+- generic <name> <value>
+   - called in the options part of simulate as ``simulate tb1 [generic width 5]``
+- SetSecondSimulationTopLevel <library>.<TestName>
+   - Sets the name of a second library unit to use during simulation.
+   - Called before simulate.
 - TestCase <test-name>
    - Identify the TestCase that is active.
      Must match name in the testbench call to SetAlertLogName.